BDAII/PMTL/README.md

 ## Background

 Acute Kidney Injury (**AKI**) is a heterogeneous syndrome, affecting 10-15% of all hospitalized patients and >50% of the intensive care unit (ICU) patients.
 In this application, we propose to build personalized predictive models to identify patients at risk for hospital-acquired AKI as well as their risk factors, and externally validate the models in different heterogeneous subgroups of patients.
-The project will be carried out with the following aims:
+The project was carried out with the following aims:

-* **Aim 1 - Development of PMTL**: Personalized AKI prediction modeling approach was develop and internally cross-validate using electronic medical record (EMR) data from the University of Kansas Medical Center’s (KUMC) de-identified clinical data repository called [HERON] (Health Enterprise Repository for Ontological Narration).
+* **Aim 1 - Development of PMTL**: Personalized AKI prediction modeling approach was developed and internally cross-validated using electronic medical record (EMR) data from the University of Kansas Medical Center’s (KUMC) de-identified clinical data repository called [HERON] (Health Enterprise Repository for Ontological Narration).
       * Task 1.1: data extraction and quality check
       * Task 1.2: exploratory data analysis (e.g. strategies for data cleaning and representation, feature engineering)
       * Task 1.3: developing Similar Sample Matching module and Similarity Measure Optimization module
       * Task 1.4: addressing diminishing sample size after similar sample matching (Transfer learning module is developed)
       * Task 1.5: developing proposed personalized models (PMTL)

 * **Aim 2 -  Validation of PMTL**: Validating PMTL in heterogeneous patients.
-We implement an automated package to develop PMTL for each general patient.
+We implemented an automated package to develop PMTL for each general patient.
 Prediction performance of PMTL was validated in general patients, high-risk subgroups, low-risk patients, and subgroups studied by previous AKI prediction literature and compared with global, subgroup and previous model accordingly.
-Prediction result of PMTL for a patient will not change in different experiments; performance change of PMTL in different population caused by the change of test sample we selected.
+Prediction result of PMTL for a patient will not change in different experiments; performance change of PMTL in different population caused by the change of test sample selected.
       * Task 2.1: testing of PMTL in all test samples
       * Task 2.2: Comparing  PMTL with global model in general and low-risk patients
       * Task 2.3: Comparing  PMTL, global and subgroup model in high-risk patients